urbit/urbit.org-reloaded/content/docs/azimuth/flow.md

 blockchain.
 Among other things, it keeps track of a list of pending transactions to be sent, transactions it has sent that are awaiting confirmation, history of transactions sent organized by Ethereum address, and when the next batch of transactions will be sent.
+See also [Rollers](/docs/azimuth/l2/roller) for more information on the roller.

 The relationship between the roller and other agents is outlined in the following diagram.